ethereum/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Contract-Tutorial.rst

 personal democratic organization.

-For the sake of simplicity, we only used the democratic organization you created to send ether around, the native currency of ethereum.
+For the sake of simplicity, we only used the democratic organization you created to send ether around, the native currency of Ethereum.
 While that might be good enough for some, this is only scratching the surface of what can be done.
-In the ethereum network contracts have all the same rights as any normal user, meaning that your organization could do any of the transactions that you executed coming from your own accounts.
+In the Ethereum network contracts have all the same rights as any normal user, meaning that your organization could do any of the transactions that you executed coming from your own accounts.